Thailand - Wat Arun (Bangkok)

 |||

-The central prang (Originally, this prang was 16m high, and upgraded to about 80 m high by Rama III.) |
+Very beautiful appearance 1 Huge tower or prang in the center and 4 smaller prangs around that.
+Originally, this prang was 16m high, and upgraded to about 80 m high by Rama III. |

 ||